Composite and Amalgam Fillings

 What Does a Filling Involve?

-First, Dr. Grote will answer any questions you have and will apply anesthetic to the tooth requiring the filling.
-Then Dr. Grote will thoroughly remove the decay that is present and prepare the tooth for either the composite or amalgam (silver alloy) filling.
+First, Dr. Grote will explain the procedure and answer any questions you have before beginning.
+If necessary, he will numb the area requiring the filling.
+He will ensure you are as comfortable as possible at all times.
+Then Dr. Grote will thoroughly remove the decay and prepare the tooth for either the restoration.
+These days, he often uses tooth colored materials that mimic the appearance of natural teeth.

 What Are Composite "Tooth Colored" Fillings?